blaenk/blaenk.github.io/provider/notes/cpp.markdown

 ## Conversion Operators

-Where as [conversion constructors](#conversion-constructors) provide a way of converting another type _to_ the class type, conversion operators provide a way of converting a class type to another type.
+Where as [conversion constructors](#conversion-constructors) provide a way of converting another type to the class type, conversion operators provide a way of converting the class type to another type.
 They are defined using the `operator` keyword followed by the type it converts to.

 ``` cpp
 struct A {